-- 1.1 It is within the development boundary of the village. - 1.2 It is for no more than 30 houses on any one development site. - 1.3 It has regard to the needs of young families looking for 2/3 bedroom properties which may include semi-detached and terraced housing. - 1.4 It has regard to the need for homes suitable for down-sizing and lifetime occupation by the elderly, including bungalows and sheltered accommodation. - 1.5 It provides a mix of homes (including self-build plots) which include an element of social and affordable housing as specified in the NHDC Local Plan and in accordance with local needs, taking into account the high market value of property in Pirton in relation to the average salary. - 1.6 The affordable housing is subject to a Section 106 legal agreement or planning conditions ensuring that it remains an affordable dwelling for local people in perpetuity. - 1.7 All proposed development have plans and methodology agreed with NHDC at the outset, on how the construction will be carried out, with the minimum of impact on the community, and how and when repairs to any infrastructure damage caused by the construction process will be rectified. - 1.8 Applications for development of more than 10 dwellings identify and make proposals to address any adverse impacts such development will have on the character of Pirton, the facilities in Pirton, on parking and public transport.
-Section 106 agreements should be created to support appropriate proposals.
+- 1.1 It is within the development boundary of the village as shown on the map on page 3 of the Plan. - 1.2 It is for no more than 30 houses on any one development site. - 1.3 It has regard to the needs of young families looking for 2/3 bedroom properties which may include semi-detached and terraced housing. - 1.4 It has regard to the need for homes suitable for down-sizing and lifetime occupation by the elderly, including bungalows and sheltered accommodation. - 1.5 It provides a mix of homes (including the provision of self-build plots where appropriate) which include an element of social and affordable housing as specified in the NHDC Local Plan and in accordance with local needs, taking into account the high market value of property in Pirton in relation to the average salary. - 1.6 The affordable housing is subject to a Section 106 legal agreement or planning conditions ensuring that it remains an affordable dwelling for local people in perpetuity - 1.7 All proposed developments have plans and methodology agreed with NHDC at the outset, on how the construction will be carried out, with the minimum of impact on the community.